On COVID-19 vaccination

 The Department of International Cooperation (DIC) has updated information on flights on NU’s website:

-Some countries that seemingly had managed to control the coronavirus are now experiencing new outbreaks and reintroducing travel restrictions.
 If you are planning to travel, you should monitor information from governments, airlines and airports closely as the situation changes rapidly.
-For general information purposes, and to serve as an approximate (i.e. by no means exhaustive) reference, please follow the link:
+For general information purposes, and to serve as an approximate (i.e. by no means exhaustive) reference, please follow the link.

 Please do frequently check the following website: https://beta.egov.kz/memleket/entities/kkkbtu?lang=en